 All independent directors provide input for the CEO's performance evaluation.
+Directors are provided with the CEO's goals and her assessment of the status of each goal.
 The committee leads the process and reviews the results with the independent directors.